-These are voice over Internet Protocol (VoIP) service offerings accessed via an Internet connection provided by a third party that is independent of the ISP.
-There are two main variations of OTT VoIP services, which are those enabling app-to-app connectivity and those enabling app-to-PSTN connectivity.
+These are voice over Internet Protocol (VoIP) service offerings accessed via an Internet connection provided by a third party that is independent of the Internet service provider ISP.
+There are two main variations of OTT VoIP services, which are those enabling app-to-app connectivity and those enabling app-to-app-to-public switched telephone network connectivity.